pietzersagal/Notes/Homelab Elastic SIEM Installation.md

    You should see the alert pop up which is verifying that the SIEM is on the lookout for you. ![Alert9.png](https://github.com/pietzersagal/Notes/blob/main/Images/Elastic_SIEM/Alert9.png)
 10. Now you can click and investigate the alert and take whatever action you deem necessary.
 NOTE: For our instance, once you click on the alert details the status will switch to resolved.
 You may not want this for your specific installation.

 Congratulations, you now have a fully working SIEM with Elastic search!
 Before you go about doing anything else, below you'll find some basic hardening that you can do specific to elastic.
-If you are interested in more alerts I'll later be posting all of my alert queries, when done this will be updated with a link.
+If you are interested in more alerts I'll later be posting all of my alert queries.
+I'll later update this with a link.

 # Hardening
 Here we'll be going over some admittedly basic hardening steps to do for your SIEM.